Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: Discussion

-In Sec.~\ref{sec:extend_fg}, we have discussed the impact of less restrictive foreground templates compared to the ones used in previous studies.
-Again, as a proxy for a cosmological SGWB, we have considered a log-normal bump with relatively low SNR and fixed it so that it partially overlaps with the high-frequency cut-off of the galactic component (see App.~\ref{sec:other_figs} for the case with no overlap).
-In this case, we found an order of magnitude increase in the uncertainties on both the signal and foreground parameters compared to the simplified scenario.
-As for the signal parameters, the degradation originates from the degeneracy with the parameters determining the position and shape of the high-frequency cutoff in the galactic component.
-On the other hand, the degradation in the determination of the amplitude of the galactic component originates from its fairly strong correlation with the tilt parameter.
+In Sec.~\ref{sec:extend_fg}, we discussed the impact of less restrictive foreground templates compared to the ones used in previous studies.
+Again, as a proxy for a cosmological SGWB, we considered a log-normal bump with relatively low SNR, positioned to partially overlap with the high-frequency cut-off of the galactic component.
+In this scenario, we found an order of magnitude increase in the uncertainties on both the signal and foreground parameters compared to the simplified case.
+The degradation in signal parameter estimations originates from the degeneracy with the parameters controlling the high-frequency cutoff in the galactic component.
+Meanwhile, the degradation in the determination of the amplitude of the galactic component originates from its fairly strong correlation with the tilt parameter, which primarily arises in the unmasked low frequency part.
+Additionally, we observed a reasonable variation in the correlation between the signal and foreground parameters when shifting the peak position of the signal.
+Specifically, as the signal moves away from the galactic component, it instead begins to mask the extra-galactic component at higher frequencies.
+As a result, the error in the amplitude of the extra-galactic component, which was otherwise determined by its strong correlation with the tilt parameter, increases due to its correlation with the signal parameters.
+We therefore expect that if the signal peak were broader, covering both lower and higher frequencies, the reconstruction errors in both the signal parameters and the foreground amplitudes would increase further.
 Given the significance of the degradation in the parameter uncertainties, these results highlight the importance of precisely modeling the spectrum of the foreground contribution.
+We stress that while we only run tests with the lognormal signal, we have implemented \texttt{JAX}ed versions of the other templates as well (see~\cref{sec:templates}).
+We expect the main conclusions drawn from this work to generalize to those templates as well.

 Before concluding, we discuss the recent upgrades implemented in the \texttt{SGWBinner} code and outline potential future developments.
 The enhancement of parts of \texttt{SGWBinner} code with the \texttt{JAX} framework allows for GPU/TPU acceleration with the \texttt{XLA} compiler, which can substantially speed up the analysis and facilitates huge data handling.
 For example, this would be relevant to investigate, {\it e.g.}, anisotropic SGWBs or non-stationarities in the signal or the noise.
 For previous studies on these topics see~\cite{Contaldi:2020rht,Seoane:2021kkk,LISACosmologyWorkingGroup:2022kbp, Mentasti:2023uyi, Schulze:2023ich, Heisenberg:2024var,Alvey:2024uoc}.
 Moreover, \texttt{JAX} compatibility allows for further code upgrades.
 For example, automatic differentiation, which was not used in the present analysis, provides access to the derivatives of likelihood with respect to any of the parameters.
 While this could also be useful in the Fisher analysis, it is worth noting that powerful Bayesian inference algorithms such as Hamiltonian MC and variational inference can be used because both methods rely on efficient gradient computation.